-9 Standards and Protocol Support
+9 Standards and protocol support

-Refer to the software guides from the SR documentation suite for a list of standards and protocols supported by the SR OS.
-Use the features and descriptions outlined in this documentation set and in the relevant software release notes to identify the related standards and protocols that are supported by the 7705 SAR-Hm series.
+See the software guides from the SR documentation suite for a list of standards and protocols supported by the SR OS.
+Use the features and descriptions in this documentation set and in the relevant software release notes to identify the related standards and protocols that are supported by the 7705 SAR-Hm series.